-Robert Zemeckis, director of the Back to the Future series is one of these filmmakers who has not only accepted change, but embraced and harnessed it over the years.
-After all, his 1988 movie Who Framed Roger Rabbit, with its mix of live action and animation was pretty groundbreaking at the time, as were the visual effects of his 1994 classic, Forrest Gump.
+Robert Zemeckis, director of the Back to the Future series is one of these filmmakers, a man who has not only accepted change, but embraced and harnessed it over the years.
+After all, his 1988 movie Who Framed Roger Rabbit, with its mix of live action and animation was groundbreaking at the time, as were the visual effects in his 1994 classic, Forrest Gump.
 Since then he’s gone on to be a driving force in the advent of 3D and motion capture technology, with the likes of The Polar Express (2004) and Beowulf (2007).
-His recent film, The Walk, was also shot in 3D, with a heavy use of CGI to recreate the World Trade Center towers.
+His later film, The Walk, saw him shooting in 3D, with a heavy use of CGI to recreate the World Trade Center towers.
 Green.
 Green everywhere!

 On the subject of shooting digitally, and those who are against it, Zemeckis once had this to say on the matter:

 “These guys are the same ones who have been saying that LPs sound better than CDs.
 You can argue that until you’re blue in the face, but I don’t know anyone who’s still buying vinyl.
 Film, as we have traditionally thought of it, is going to be different.
 But the continuum is man’s desire to tell stories around the campfire.
 The only thing that keeps changing is the campfire.”

 But he does also have a cautionary side note as well:

 “From where I sit I see the digital cinema creating sloppiness on the part of filmmakers because they know if they really get in trouble they can fix it later.
 So they don’t pay that much attention, and of course it costs a lot of money.”